aliamuraayad/JSON_quiz/README.md

 If I were to make changes in this application, I would definitely store highest score/scoreboard information on the server instead of using localStorage.
 Though localStorage was efficient, considering this was a front-end project, business logic is generally best executed on the server so that nobody can cheat using the console.

+I also did this same project with one added optimization, which was retrieving my questions and answers from the Open Trivia DB, check it out here: https://github.com/aliaabdulahi/openTriviaAPI_quiz

 ## Lessons Learned:

 I learned a very simple and clean way to use the sort() method in a real-world application.